google/zetasql/docs/query-syntax.md

 Rules for `pivot_column`:

 + A `pivot_column` must be a constant.
-+ Named constants, such as variables, are not supported.
++ Named constants, such as variables, aren't supported.
-+ Query parameters are not supported.
++ Query parameters aren't supported.
 + If a name is desired for a named constant or query parameter, specify it explicitly with an alias.
 + Corner cases exist where a distinct `pivot_column`s can end up with the same